cncf/tag-security/assessments/projects/cortex/self-assessment.md

 #### Communication Channels

-- **Internal:** The Cortex team communicates with one another through the Cortex Slack channel and an email list for any questions.
+- **Internal:** The Cortex team communicates with one another through the [Cortex Slack channel](https://app.slack.com/client/T08PSQ7BQ/CCYDASBLP/) and an [email list](mailto:cortex-users@lists.cncf.io) for any questions.
-- **Inbound:** Users also likely communicate with the team through mailing lists and the Slack channel, and they can also file an issue via GitHub Issues.
+- **Inbound:** Users also likely communicate with the team through mailing lists and the [Cortex Slack channel](https://app.slack.com/client/T08PSQ7BQ/CCYDASBLP/), and they can also file an issue via [GitHub Issues](https://github.com/cortexproject/cortex/issues/new).
-- **Outbound:** Updates and announcements are likely made through the Slack channel or the user mailing list.
+- **Outbound:** Updates and announcements are likely made through the [Cortex Slack channel](https://app.slack.com/client/T08PSQ7BQ/CCYDASBLP/) or the [user mailing list](cortex-users@lists.cncf.io).
 There are also Cortex community meetings held every two weeks, and meeting notes are posted on their website.

 #### Ecosystem